Frequently Asked Questions

 The Social Security Administration has provided your contact information and asked Allsup Employment Services and other Employment Networks to reach out to you with information about the Ticket to Work Program.
 We are a Social Security-authorized Employment Network, which means Social Security has approved our services and asked us to help more people like you get back to work when you are ready.

-Allsup Employment Services is here to assist you in in the process of finding employment and returning to work with your SSDI benefits.
+Allsup Employment Services is here to assist you in the process of finding employment and returning to work with your SSDI benefits.

 Allsup Employment Services As Seen In AARP